The International Arbitration Review: India

 i Applicability of Part 1

 Part 1 of the Act applies to all arbitrations.
-However, a distinction is drawn in the case of arbitration with its seat in India and international commercial arbitration with its seat located outside India.
+However, a distinction is drawn in the case of arbitration with its seat in India and arbitration with its seat located outside India.
 In the former case, the provisions of Part 1 (barring the derogable ones) are compulsorily applicable.
 In the latter case, parties to an arbitration may by express or implied agreement agree to exclude all or any of the provisions of Part 1 of the Act,4 and in such case the laws or rules selected by the parties would prevail.

 An arbitration is considered to be an international commercial arbitration when it involves a dispute that is commercial in nature and involves a party who is either a foreign national or a person who habitually resides outside India, a company incorporated outside India, a company, body or association of individuals that is centrally managed and controlled outside India, or a foreign government.5 All other arbitration, by implication, is considered to be domestic arbitration.